My 7 Top Survival Tips for Life as a Full Time Potter...

 I can hardly believe two years have passed since I started my potting adventure.
 This is officially now the second longest job in my life (the longest was 9 years) - I have a bit of a way to go before it's the longest but I will get there - this is it now; I'm thrilled to say my career path is sorted.
 Period.
 I keep saying to my husband "I'm not going to retire, I am going to continue to make pots until my body literally no longer lets me, you may well find me slumped over my wheel, aged 99 with lots of cats around me".

 I spent the last few days in a tent by the sea, with my love.
 It was only when we realised the date that I remembered: on the 27th April, it was 2 years since I gave up the 'proper job' and became a potter.
 It was a really nice opportunity to reminisce over a pint of cider about my time as a self- employed maker.
-I decided to document a few things in this blog mostly as a reminder to myself of how far I have come, the lessons I have learnt and also because they might offer a lighthearted example for others who are on their own journey...
+I decided to document a few things in this blog mostly as a reminder to myself of how far I have come, the lessons I have learnt and also because they might offer a lighthearted example for others who are on their own creative journey...

-7) Trust - in yourself, the decisions you've made so far not just in your business but in your life.
-Trust in the universe - it will provide the answers and lessons, and know that where ever life takes you; it's exactly where you are supposed to be at this time. ⠀⠀⠀⠀⠀⠀⠀⠀⠀
+And when you really don’t know the way: trust the universe - it will provide the answers AND the lessons.
+And know that where ever life takes you, it's exactly where you are supposed to be at this time. ⠀⠀⠀⠀⠀⠀⠀⠀⠀

 8) In the words of Baz Lerman - 'Don't congratulate yourself too much or berate yourself too much either'- you're still learning.